jirevwe/jirevwe.github.io/source/_posts/sql-nulls.md

   - tech
   - interactive
 ---
 Yes, you read that right.
-SQL does treat all NULL values differently.
+SQL does treat all NULLs as distinct values.
 I learnt this a while back while working on [Convoy](https://getconvoy.io/) and again on [LiteQueue](https:/github.com/jirevwe/litequeue): a Golang a queueing library.

 Basically, any column with a UNIQUE constraint can have multiple NULL values, because each NULL value is a distinct value that is different from other NULLs, and this is even less obvious if you're used to using ORMs.
 I tested this with SQLite, Postgres and MYSQL and they all behave like this.
 Let's prove this with some examples